johanjordaan/severe-weather-events-investigation/README.md

 The data used comes from the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database and can be found [here](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2)

 ## Assumptions
+I made some assumption in the investigation in order to answer the questions.
+The following list enumerates these assumptions:

-I assumed the American definition for a billion, which is a thousand million.
+* I assumed the American definition for a billion, which is a thousand million.
+* I assumed that 'harmful with respect to population health' is measured by number of injuries and fatalities.
+* I assumed that 'have the greatest economic consequences' is measured by the damage to propery and crops and not include harmful efects on population healt.
+* I have excluded any kind of normilisation of values to account for inflation.
+* The analsysis has been done on the aggregate data in the database stretching from 1950 to 2011.

 ## Data Processing